-Deputy City Manager for Economic Development - Mr. Trey Yelverton - with the City since January 1993, most recently as the Director of the Neighborhood Services Department since 2000.
+Deputy City Manager for Neighborhood Services - Mr. Trey Yelverton - with the City since January 1993, most recently as the Deputy City Manager for Economic Development.
 He received an undergraduate degree in Political Science - Public Administration from the University of Texas at Arlington, and a M.P.A. from University of North Texas.
+He is accredited by the International City Manager's Associaton.

-Deputy City Manager for Capital Investment - Ms. Fiona Allen, P.E. - with the City since December 1990, most recently as the Director of the Water Utilities Department since 2003.
+Deputy City Manager for Economic Development - Ms. Fiona Allen, P.E. - with the City since December 1990, most recently as the Deputy City Manager for Capital Investment.
 She received her B.S. in Civil Engineering from Texas A&M University and is a Professional Engineer and Registered Sanitarian.

-Deputy City Manager for Neighborhood Services - Mr. Gilbert Perales - with the City since January, 2007.
+Deputy City Manager for Strategic Support - Mr. Gilbert Perales - with the City since January, 2007, most recently as the Deputy City Manager for Neighborhood Services.
 Prior to working for the City, Mr. Perales was the assistant city manager of the City of Irving for over 5 years.
 He received a Bachelors Degree in Art and a Master's Degree in Public Administration from St. Mary's University.

-Deputy City Manager for Strategic Support - Mr. Bob Byrd - with the City since 1985, received his B.S. from the U.S. Naval Academy.
+Deputy City Manager for Capital Investment - Mr. Bob Byrd - with the City since 1985, most recently as the Deputy City Manager for Strategic Support.
+He received his B.S. from the U.S. Naval Academy.
 He has held management positions in Public Works, Community Development, Neighborhood Services, Municipal Court, and Environmental Services.